ucdavis-bioinformatics-training/2021-December-Metagenomics-and-Metatranscriptomics/data_analysis/01-preproc_htstream_mm.md

 <img src="preproc_mm_figures/bad_run_PDs.png" alt="bad" width="100%"/>
 A poor run showing less base diversity, only 39% bases above Q30, potentially too high cluster density and low pass filter rate, and extreme drop off in read quality after ~100bp of R1, and an even worse profile in R2.

-Results like those above can help inform you of how you might change your protocol/procedures in the future, either sample preparation (RNA extraction), or in library preparation.
+Results like those above can help inform you of how you might change your protocol/procedures in the future, either sample preparation, or in library preparation.

 The next step is to consider quality metrics for each sample.
 The key consideration is that **(SAMPLES SHOULD BE CONSISTENT!)**.
-Plots of the preprocessing summary statistics are a great way to look for technical bias and batch effects within your experiment.
+Plots of the preprocessing summary statistics are a great way to look for technical bias and/or batch effects (RNA samples are more affected by batch effects) within your experiment.
 Poor quality samples often appear as outliers and can ethically be removed due to identified technical issues.

 The JSON files output by HTStream provide this type of information.